tomfuertes/loopring-sdk-bulk-send/README.md

 - `Pick an nft: [Array of IDs from your account]` - Select the NFT ID from the view page on explorer corresponding to the NFT you want to send

 - `Pick a fee option USD $X.XX` - Select ETH or LRC to pay your fees.
-Estimated cost displayed in USDC.
+Estimated cost per send displayed in USDC.

 - `Transfer to Y accounts: [list of accounts]` - Defaults to `N` for no if you hit enter.
 Type `y<enter>` to run.
 Helpful if you selected a wrong fee or NFT or it is too high.